Yashesh1195/TS-12-Early-Academic-Risk-Detection-Student-Intervention-Platform-Model-Training/FASTAPI_DEPLOYMENT_GUIDE.md

 Best practice:

 - Keep response schema stable
-- Add version info in /model/info if needed
+- Add version info later if needed

-## 11) Quick Local Sharing (Same Wi-Fi Only)
+## 11) Quick local sharing (same Wi-Fi only)

-If teammate is on same LAN:
+If a teammate is on the same LAN:

 1. Run:
-   - uvicorn main:app --host 0.0.0.0 --port 8000 --reload
+   - uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload --app-dir services/core_api
 2. Share:
    - http://YOUR_LOCAL_IP:8000/docs
 3. Allow firewall inbound on port 8000 if needed

 This is only for temporary local testing, not production.

-## 12) If You Need Public Temporary Demo Link
+## 12) If you need a public temporary demo link

 Use one of these: